 - Save the map.

-Ultimately, you were not able to conclude that clean or dirty fountains are distributed inequitably across the city.
-However, your results indicated areas where fountains could be cleaned up or more fountains could be added to increase equitable access to fountains.
+Your results indicated areas where fountains could be cleaned up or more fountains could be added to increase equitable access to fountains.

 You can find more lessons in the Learn ArcGIS Lesson Gallery.